ARP.2 Critical Race Theory and the Action Research Project

-For the Action Research Project I plan to use an expanded CRT framework developed for the library and knowledge sector in ‘Knowledge justice: disrupting library and information studies through critical race theory’, by Leung and López-McKnight (2021) as a thematic framework to guide the outcome plans.
-I originally used this framework in my MSc Library Science dissertation in 2021 and have since been invited to ongoing talks about that research to NHS library and knowledge teams, developing interest in the framework for collections guidance.
+For the Action Research Project I am proposing to use a CRT framework developed for the library and knowledge sector (Leung and López-McKnight, 2021, p.
+13-15), to guide and expand the outcome actions.
+I used this framework in my MSc Library Science dissertation research; further detailed in a follow-up article (2022), and with NHS library and knowledge teams developing collections guidance (NHS, n/d).

-The CRT tenets, as listed by Leung & López-McKnight, and used both for may past research and in discussions with the NHS knowledge teams are as follows:
+CRT tenets, as listed by Leung & López-McKnight are as follows:

 • Race as a social construct